 Wireless networks can be vulnerable to hackers or malicious software (such as worms).
 Wireless networks use radio waves that can go beyond the boundaries of your home or business.
 If you don't secure your network, people with computers nearby may be able to access information on your computers and use your internet connection to perform illegal activities.
 Set up a custom security key on your wireless network (WPA is recomended), to help protect it from unauthorized access.

 Internet users are constantly being offered free software.
 Remember that behind every website or email campaign is a real individual or business attempting to generate revenue.
 Be cautious when considering installing “free software.”

 Legitimate software can be modified to house malware and made available for download on third party sites.
 The safest way to obtain software is to download it directly from the manufacturer.

 Downloading trial software

-What is an open mail relay?
 An open mail relay is a setting email servers use to allow anyone to send email through it.

 How do I test an IP address for an open relay?
-Use the search term SMTP Open Relay Test to find a 3rd party tool to test for open relay.
+Use the search term "SMTP open relay test" to find a 3rd party tool to test for open relay.